 Get into action!
 There’s so much to do here, even we haven’t done it all!
 Hours of adventure: mild to wild.
 From tramping to biking to white-water rafting – for just a taster, check out over the following:

-From here the route descends to Ketetahi shelter and skirts the nearby springs down through native forest to the car park.
+From here the route descends and skirts the nearby Ketetahi springs down through native forest to the car park.
 From November through May you can expect summer conditions on the track.

-Usually from June to October the track is snow covered and you need winter equipment such as crampons + ice axe, guided trips are available.
+Usually from June to October the track is snow covered and you need winter equipment such as crampons and ice axe, guided trips are available.

 What to Bring